-The 2021 census showed that 9.9% of Rotherham's population are disabled and day-to-day activities were limited a lot by long term conditions (when compared to 7.5% in England).
-A further 11.4% of Rotherham's population are disabled and day-to-day activities are limited a limited a little (when compared to 10.45% in England).
+The 2021 census showed that 9.9% of Rotherham's population are disabled, and day-to-day activities were limited a lot by long-term conditions (when compared to 7.5% in England).
+A further 11.4% of Rotherham's population are disabled, when compared to 10.45% in England).
 The proportion of Rotherham residents who were not disabled was 78.7%, a 1.0% increase when compared to the 2011 Census.

 It is estimated that 18.6% of residents aged 16 and over have a common mental health disorder.
-In Rotherham, 30% of adults with long term mental illness and 25% of adults with anxiety or depression smoke.
+In Rotherham, 30% of adults with long-term mental illness and 25% of adults with anxiety or depression smoke.